Higgs boson, renormalization group, and naturalness in cosmology: Abstract

 \section{Abstract}

 We consider the renormalization group improvement in the theory of the Standard Model (SM) Higgs boson playing the role of an inflaton with a strong non-minimal coupling to gravity.
-It suggests the range of the Higgs mass $135.6\; {\rm GeV} \lesssim M_H\lesssim 184.5\;{\rm GeV}$ entirely determined by the lower WMAP bound on the CMB spectral index.
-We find the phenomenon of asymptotic freedom induced by this non-minimal curvature coupling, which brings the theory to the weak coupling domain.
-Asymptotic freedom fails at the boundaries of this domain, which makes the SM phenomenology sensitive to the current cosmological data and thus suggests future more precise CMB measurements as a SM test complementary to the LHC program.
-By using a concept of field-dependent cutoff we also show naturalness of the gradient and curvature expansion in this model within a conventional perturbation theory range of SM.
+At the one-loop level with the running of constants taken into account, it leads to a range of the Higgs mass that is entirely determined by the lower WMAP bound on the cosmic microwave background (CMB) spectral index.
+We find that the SM phenomenology is sensitive to current cosmological data, which suggests to perform more precise CMB measurements as a SM test complementary to the LHC program.
+By using the concept of a field-dependent cutoff, we show the naturalness of the gradient and curvature expansion in this model within the conventional perturbation theory range of the SM.
+We also discuss the relation of these results to two-loop calculations and the limitations of the latter caused by parametrization and gauge dependence problems.